-Named the “Little Zoo that Could” in a series of shows by Animal Planet for its efforts to protect its animals and rebuild following a hurricane, the Alabama Gulf Coast Zoo is preparing to open in its new location.
+Named the “Little Zoo that Could” in a series of shows by Animal Planet for its efforts to protect its animals and rebuild following a hurricane, the Alabama Gulf Coast Zoo has opened in its new location.

 See: Top Gulf Shores Area Restaurants

 The Safari Club is the state’s first certified “Green Restaurant,” and features a full line of vegetarian and vegan options in addition to standard cuisine.
 The restaurant states that it proudly serves herbivores, omnivores and carnivores, and offers seating both indoors and outdoors.